-Kineret is available as a subcutaneous (under the skin) injection that is taken once a day.
+Kineret is taken as a subcutaneous injection once a day.
 The normal dose is 100 mg every day.

 It may take many weeks to know if Kineret is working.
-Patients starting this medicine should keep taking it and discuss any concerns with their doctor.
+Patients starting this medicine should be patient and keep taking it, and discuss any concerns with their doctor.

 Important Tests and Risks

 People taking Kineret need to have their blood tested occasionally so their doctor can keep track of their arthritis and to make sure their blood counts are ok.

 Risk of Infection

 Kineret can make it a bit harder for people to fight off infections.